Alejandro-Ramos/OverflowMath/README.md

 ### LICENSE

-This project will use the GNU LGPLv3.
+This library uses the GNU LGPLv3.
 More information can be found in the LICENSE.txt file.

 --------------------------------